Nick Maton Player Props: Tigers vs. White Sox

-On Saturday, Nick Maton (.333 on-base percentage in past 10 games, 53 points above season-long percentage) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+On Sunday, Nick Maton (.379 on-base percentage in past 10 games, 94 points above season-long percentage) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
 First pitch is at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the White Sox.
+In his last game he had a one-hit performance (1-for-3) against the White Sox.

 Nick Maton Game Info & Props vs. the White Sox